 FREE EMV Offers

-This October is the EMV liability shift deadline set by Visa and MasterCard, which means that all U.S. businesses will need to be able to accept EMV payments by October 1 if they do not want to be held liable for any fraudulent transactions processed at their locations.
+The EMV liability shift deadline has come and gone, which means that all U.S. businesses need to be able to accept EMV payments if they do not want to be held liable for any fraudulent transactions processed at their locations.
 EMV differs from magnetic stripe technology in that it stores payment information in a computer chip embedded in each card.
 As a result, EMV cards can can only be read by inserting the end of the card containing the computer chip into a compatible credit card terminal and withdrawing the card once the transaction has been processed.
 This requires specialized terminals that allow customers to insert their cards into a slot rather than swipe them.
-Merchants who do not have the necessary EMV equipment at their locations by October 1 will be responsible for any amounts fraudulently processed through their outdated equipment, which could expose them to tremendous penalties.
+Merchants who do not have the necessary EMV equipment at their locations will be responsible for any amounts fraudulently processed through their outdated equipment, which could expose them to tremendous penalties.

 Best Countertop EMV Terminals